 When Is The Best Time To Plan Your Estate?

 But we all know that real life rarely happens this way.
-People have children and don't get married, people get divorced, they marry more than once, they may never marry or have a family.
+People have children and do not get married, people get divorced, people marry more than once, or people may never marry or have a family.
 Real life is full of options, choices, and twists of fate.

 Or, let's say you do live until a ripe old age.
-You could gamble, and wait until the last possible minute to plan your estate.
-You could be like those people who make estate planning decisions from their death beds in the hospital.
-But all too often, those hasty decisions are unwise and wrought with error.
-Wouldn't it be better to put a plan in place now (so you're covered, just in case), and then possibly have years to think about it, polish it and fine tune it until it's just right?
+You could wait until the last possible minute to plan your estate, making planning decisions while in the hospital.
+All too often, however, those hasty decisions are unwise and wrought with error.
+Wouldn't it be better to put a plan in place now so you are covered, just in case, and then have years to think about it and fine tune it until it is just right?

-Planning your estate now doesn't mean you will die tomorrow, just as buying homeowner's insurance doesn't mean your house will burn down tomorrow.
-But if you act now, you won't have to worry about what could happen to your family if your life doesn't follow the normal progression…or about making bad decisions when you've run out of time.
+Planning your estate now does not mean you will die tomorrow, just as buying homeowner's insurance does not mean your house will burn down tomorrow.
+But if you act now, you will not have to worry about what could happen to your family if your life does not go as planned, or about making bad decisions when you have run out of time.

-It's called peace of mind...and you can have it.
-So, when's the best time to plan your estate?
+It is called peace of mind, and you can have it.
+When is the best time to plan your estate?
 Right now!